mrRobot62/Arduino-logging-library/README.md

 * %p    display a  printable object
 ```

- Newlines can be added using the CR keyword or by using the `...ln` version of each of the log functions.
+ Newlines can be added using the `CR` keyword or by using the `...ln` version of each of the log functions.
 The difference when using the `...ln` is that the newline is placed after suffix, and only a single newline can be added.
+Some terminals prefer `NL` (New line).

 ### Examples